geosolutions-it/MapStore2/docs/developer-guide/internationalization.md

 # How to add a new language
 Let's say we want to add the russian language.
-In order to add a new language to MapStore2 you need to follow these steps:
+In order to add a new language to MapStore you need to follow these steps:

 1. Update the localConfig.json file in `web\client` folder adding the new language entry
  - add the following in the "initialState.defaultState.locales" object